-- 1. Download the installation package and the IBM_Spectrum_Control_Signing_Key_Pub.key file, used for the package validation.
+- Download the installation package and the IBM\Spectrum\Control\Signing\Key\Pub.key file, used for the package validation.
 See "Downloading IBM Spectrum Control Base Edition software" on page 11). - 2.
 Copy the installation package and the public key files to a local folder on the Linux host that will be used as Spectrum Control Base. - 3.
-Go to the local folder and then use the gpg --import IBM Spectrum Control Signing Key Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate the installation files.
-This ensures that the files were received from IBM and were not manipulated in any way by a third tar -xzvf IBM_Spectrum_Control_Base_Edition-2.1.1--x86_64.tar.gz
+Go to the local folder and then use the gpg --import IBM\Spectrum\Control\Signing\Key\Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate the installation files.
+This ensures that the files were received from IBM and were not manipulated in any way by a third party.